Fletcher Allen, a Vermont university hospital and medical center, serves all of

 To reach the NNEPC, call 800-222-1222, The number is confidential and available 24 hours a day, 7 days a week.
 TTY and interpreter services are available.

 You can also chat online with a poison specialist at the NNEPC website.

 To be prepared for a poison emergency, program your cell phone with the poison center phone number, 800-222-1222, and have the number by your home telephone.

 What is a poison?

-A poison is any substance that can make you sick or cause harmful effects in the body.
+A poison is any substance that can make you sick or harm your body.
 Poisons can also kill you.
-Poisonings can happen to people of all ages.
-Even though the poison center receives more calls concerning children less than 6 years; adults tend to have more serious health effects or deaths due to poisonings.
+Poisoning can happen to people of all ages.
+Although the Poison Center receives the most calls about children under six, adults tend to have more serious health effects from poisoning.
+Medications are the number one cause.